Actively working towards a qualification

-Regulation 242 does not apply in Victoria or if you are working in a centre-based service educating and caring for 30 or more children preschool age or under in NSW.
+Regulation 242 does not apply in Queensland and Victoria or if you are working in a centre-based service educating and caring for 30 or more children preschool age or under in NSW.

 Once regulation 242 expires, an educator will need to have completed their ECT qualification to be considered a qualified ECT.
 However, educators ‘actively working towards’ an approved ECT qualification may still be counted as a certificate III, diploma level educator or 'suitably qualified person', depending on how much of the approved ECT qualification they have completed.